Skip to content

 2. The threat turns away from the incoming interceptor at its maximum normal acceleration and tries to align its velocity vector to be normal to the interceptor's velocity vector.
 Since the threat applies a normal acceleration, the interceptor must turn too and thus sacrifice speed due to the lift-induced drag.

-// Evade the interceptor by aligning the threat's velocity vector to be normal to the interceptor's velocity vector.
+// Evade the pursuer by turning the velocity to be orthogonal to the pursuer's velocity.

 if (Vector3.Dot(relativePosition, normalAccelerationDirection) > 0) {